Hi. We wrote a little game with Cocos2D-X,

 - Handles OpenGL for you.
 If your allergic to GLuints, fret not!
 You'll never have to learn OpenGL.
 Unless you want to, of course.
 In that case, you can override any node's draw function and glBlendFunc away.
 Cocos2d-X uses OpenGLES 2.x on mobile devices and OpenGL 2.x for desktops, so you've got the power of shaders at your disposal.

-- The Action API is so awesome.
+- The Action API is really handy.
 Everything in Cocos2D-X is a node and every node can run multiple actions.
 Want to scale a sprite, rotate it, fade it out and then invoke a callback function?
-It takes only 5 lines.
+It takes only a few lines of code.

 - Has physics, sound & a tilemap parser.
 Comes with Box2D and Chipmunk for physics, CocosDenshion's SimpleAudioEngine for cross-platform sound, and even a TMX tile map parser so you can make levels with the open-source Tiled editor.